astampoulis/website-source/content/blog/taksim-modes-makam.md

 >> Yes.
 ```

-As we expect though, this does not model the bidirectional system accurately.
-For example,
-it is able to discover a type `T` when we are using the type-checking judgment:
+As we expect though, these rules are more general than what the bidirectional system allows.
+For example, nothing is preventing us from using `type_check` with an unknown type `T`, in which case this encoding will be able to discover a possible type:

 ```makam
 type_check (lambda (fun x => x)) T ?